 As the brand navigated the pandemic, the sales kept rolling in.
 Those who wanted a Lamborghini went ahead and purchased one.
 When the Lamborghini Countach launched last month, the newest supercar sold out before the official announcement hit the air.
 The social media circus surrounding the supercar was unlike anything else before it.
 In the first six months of this year, the supercar brand delivered 5,000 cars globally, up 37% over the previous year.

 “We weren’t passive; even when the restrictions affected almost all traditional operations, we executed access to digital launches, which were completely new to us.”Andrea Baldi | Robb Report

 Lamborghini, Ferrari, and Porsche tend to sell to those who have already purchased from the brand.
 These are trusted buyers who do not need to walk into a store to buy a car.
-Lamborghini will reach out to those who might be interested in purchasing a million-dollar supercar, and the inventory disappears like magic.
+Lamborghini will reach out to those interested in purchasing a million-dollar supercar, and the inventory disappears like magic.

 Conventional ads reach the wrong type of consumer for high-end brands.
 These buyers are not sitting around watching television or flipping through magazines.
-Lamborghini attends events and uses a more direct-to-buyers approach.
+Lamborghini attends events and uses a more direct-to-buyer approach.
 Monterey Car Week, Milano Monza Open-air Motorshow, and Pebble Beach Concours D’elegance are just a few of those events.